iLib-js/loctool/README.md

 * `ilib-loctool-webos-javascript` - extract strings from Javascript language files for webOS

-* `ilib-loctool-webos-json-resource` - extract strings from
+* `ilib-loctool-webos-json-resource` - extract strings from javascript, C/C++ files
-webOS json resource files
+ and produce translated json files for webOS

 * `ilib-loctool-webos-qml` - extract strings from QML language files for webOS

-* `ilib-loctool-webos-ts` - extract strings from QT's TS format files for webOS
+* `ilib-loctool-webos-ts-resource` - extract strings from webOS QML files and produce translated QT's TS format files for webOS

 Configuring a Custom Project Type
 -----------------------------------------------